luismiguelcasadodiaz/NetPractice/README.md

   | net3/28|156.236.170.016|00111101.11110000.10000110.00010000|
   | net4/28|156.236.170.000|00111101.11110000.10000110.00000000|

-  Once selected the 3 networks, as each network has only two devices i will use the first adn the last active IP from each network.
+  Once I selected the 3 networks, as each network has only two devices I will use the first and the last active IP from each network.

 | Network |Interface| IP            |
 |---------|---------|---------------|
 |Network 1| R21     |156.236.170.049|